Hard disk failures | Logical and Mechanical failures

 Physical Failures: (Mechanical and electronics)

-A physical failure is any time a drive can not be accessed because of electronic malfunction or internal hardware failure.
+A physical failure is any time where a drive can not be accessed because of electronic malfunction or internal hardware failure.

 These failures can result in the drive not being recognized by the computer’s BIOS or operating system, as well as repetitious clicking or grinding noises.
 If you hear any unusual sounds coming form your drive, power off your PC and don’t attempt to use it again until you can have your hard drive sent to a recovery center.